tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 This does not scale as it requires a lot of manual labor for each user.

-The solution we offer to solve this issue is implementing SCIM `(System for Cross-domain Identity Management) <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_ (what's this?)
+The solution we offer to solve this issue is implementing :term:`SCIM` `(System for Cross-domain Identity Management) <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_ (what's this?)

-SCIM is an interface that allows both software (for example Active Directory) and custom scripts to manage Identities (users) in "bulk".
+:term:`SCIM` is an interface that allows both software (for example Active Directory) and custom scripts to manage Identities (users) in "bulk".

-This page explains how to set up SCIM and then use it.
+This page explains how to set up :term:`SCIM` and then use it.

 Definitions